YouriLangh/DashboardCrime/README.md

 ### Project Structure
 #### Python Notebook
 1. Data collection
-2. Pre-processing via notebooks
+2. Pre-processing via notebooks & GeoJson conversion
 3. Explorative Data Analysis
 #### React
-4. Loading preprocessed data into memory on server side
+1. Loading preprocessed data into memory on server side
-5. Optimized server-side filtering technique
+2. Optimized server-side filtering technique
-6. Precalculating various statistics based on heuristics and storing them in-memory
+3. Precalculating various statistics based on heuristics and storing them in-memory
-7. Use caching to avoid filtering data multiple times if the same filters have been selected recently.
+4. Use caching to avoid filtering data multiple times if the same filters have been selected recently.
-8. Client async calls to server for data.
+5. Client async calls to server for data.

 ### Notable libraries
 - GEOJSON for visualizing the districts of Los Angeles and create a heatmap